 The integration of graphene into biosensors is rapidly improving diagnostic capabilities.
-Paragraf’s graphene biosensors deliver enhanced sensitivity, faster biomarker detection and the potential to be functionalised with multiple biomarkers on a single chip.
+Graphene biosensors promise to deliver enhanced sensitivity, faster biomarker detection and the potential to be functionalised with multiple biomarkers on a single chip.

-Learn about how our sensors can be applied to your diagnostic products
+Learn how graphene could be applied to your diagnostic products

 IN VITRO DIAGNOSTIC TESTS

 This functionalisation can be achieved using off-the-shelf reagents that allow the detection of a broad array of target molecules.
-The selectivity of our biosensors is enhanced by the high sensitivity of Paragraf’s high-purity 2D graphene, creating biosensors that are able to detect extremely low concentrations of pathogens/analytes in fluids and gases.
+Selectivity of biosensors is enhanced by the high sensitivity of high-purity 2D graphene, creating biosensors that are able to detect extremely low concentrations of pathogens/analytes in fluids and gases.

 FEATURE AND BENEFITS